Young woman crying

 It’s important to note that this incident didn’t just happen—the victim’s mother recently shared her heartbreaking story on a popular podcast, revealing that the assault occurred on October 14, 2024.
 She also disclosed that she, too, is a survivor, which is why she’s fighting relentlessly for her daughter.
-Instead of offering support, the school’s principal, FJ Pieterse, reportedly sent transfer letters and even expelled the child, prioritizing the school’s reputation over justice.
-In response, the Eastern Cape Department of Education has deregistered the school, and the principal, along with two other individuals, has been named as a suspect.
-Investigations are still ongoing.
-As part of the process, DNA samples were requested from the suspects to be compared with the ones found on the victim.
-While the other two have complied, the principal has yet to submit a buccal sample for testing.
-The case has gained widespread attention, with over 229,815 people signing a petition demanding justice.
+Instead of offering support, the school’s principal, FJ Pieterse, reportedly sent transfer letters and even expelled the child.
+This action prioritized the school’s reputation over justice.

-The inhumane act of rape has been something women around the world have been fighting against for centuries, yet somehow, every effort to diminish it has yielded little progress.
+The inhumane act of rape has been something women around the world have been fighting against for centuries.
+Yet, every effort to diminish it has yielded little progress.
 Every day, we hear bone-chilling rape stories.; Gisele Pelicot, the 73-year-old French woman who was drugged and raped by her husband and over 72 men, 13-year-old Kiran who was gang raped in India and was still stigmatized by her community, the Sudanese women who committed suicide to avoid being raped, the baby rape in Botswana and even more that we do not know about because they weren’t reported.

 rape

 According to the United Nations, 370 million girls and women alive today have been a victim of rape before they turned 18, and over 650 million globally if we consider the non-contact forms of sexual violence.
-Sub-Saharan Africa has the highest number of victims, with 79 million girls and women affected (22 per cent), followed by 75 million in Eastern and South-Eastern Asia (8 per cent), 73 million in Central and Southern Asia (9 per cent), 68 million in Europe and Northern America (14 per cent), 45 million in Latin America and the Caribbean (18 per cent), 29 million in Northern Africa and Western Asia (15 per cent), and 6 million in Oceania (34 per cent).
+Sub-Saharan Africa has the highest number of victims, with 79 million girls and women affected (22 per cent).
+This is followed by 75 million in Eastern and South-Eastern Asia (8 per cent), 73 million in Central and Southern Asia (9 per cent), 68 million in Europe and Northern America (14 per cent), 45 million in Latin America and the Caribbean (18 per cent), 29 million in Northern Africa and Western Asia (15 per cent), and 6 million in Oceania (34 per cent).

 If we factor in the prevalence of child marriages in the North, the number of victims increases significantly.
 This is due to statutory rape, which involves non-forcible sexual activity where one of the individuals is below the legal age of consent—the age at which a person can legally agree to engage in such behavior.
 Essentially, it refers to sexual activities with minors, which compounds the already devastating issue of abuse.